Trackboss716/Case-Study/.github/ISSUE_TEMPLATE/task-creation-doc.md

 HEADER 2 - Definition of Done:

 BOLD/ITALICS - Clearly define what "done" means for each task.
-This includes meeting coding standards, passing tests, and completing documentation.
+This includes meeting coding standards, passing tests, and completing documentation